graphql/graphql-spec/spec/Section 5 -- Validation.md

       * {fieldA} and {fieldB} must have identical field names.
       * {fieldA} and {fieldB} must have identical return type.
       * {fieldA} and {fieldB} must have identical sets of arguments.
+      * Let {mergedSet} be the result of adding the selection set of {fieldA}
+        and the selection set of {fieldB}.
+      * {FieldsInSetCanMerge(mergedSet)} must be true.

 ** Explanatory Text **

-If multiple fields selections with the same response names are encountered during execution, the result should be unambiguous.
+If multiple fields selections with the same response names are encountered during execution, the field and arguments to execute and the resulting value should be unambiguous.
 Therefore any two field selections which might both be encountered for the same object are only valid if they are equivalent.

 For simple hand-written GraphQL, this rule is obviously a clear developer error, however nested fragments can make this difficult to detect manually.